shinken-solutions/shinken/doc/source/08_configobjects/scheduler.rst

 accept_passive_unknown_check_results
   If this is enabled, the scheduler will accept passive check results for unconfigured hosts and will generate unknown host/service check result broks.

+harakiri_threshold
+  This parameter activates a memory watchdog that automatically restarts the service if the used memory raises the threshold.
+The default unit is the *kB*, but it may be defined with an explicit unit specifier: **M = MB**, **G = GB**.
+Note that `harakiri` is only active if `graceful_enabled` is set to `1` in daemon's ini file.